Psalms For Life

 “I’ll bring your enemies back from Bashan

-and from the depths of the sea
+and drag them up from the depths of the sea

 23 so your feet can tramp through their blood